 Northside Hospital Forsyth has again earned The Joint Commission's Gold Seal of Approval and the American Heart Association's Heart-Check mark for Advanced Certification in Heart Failure.
 The Gold Seal of Approval and the Heart-Check mark represents symbols of quality from their respective organizations.

-"Receiving this advanced certification provides us with the opportunity to highlight the exceptional heart failure care that Northside Hospital Forsyth provides," said Patricia Tyson, director, Northside Hospital Heart and Vascular Institute.
+"Receiving this advanced certification provides us with the opportunity to highlight the exceptional heart failure care that Northside Hospital Forsyth provides," said Patricia Tyson, director of heart and vascular physician services, Northside Hospital.

 "I couldn't be more proud of our team of physicians, nurses and staff, who continually strive to advance our care even further each and every day."